 The Park Authority plays an important role in providing support to local communities and organisations, over a range of activities, to help deliver the National Park Partnership Plan's priorities.
-In the last year we have supported Cairngorms Local Action Group Trust in its leadership and delivery of new Community Led Local Development funding streams; continued our support of the Cairngorms Capercaillie Project; and completed the Development Phase of the Cairngorms 2030 Heritage Horizons Programme involving a wide range of partners across a variety of sectors.
-In January 2024, after a lengthy application process, we were awarded £10.77m of funding by the National Lottery Heritage Fund to commence the Delivery Phase of the Cairngorms 2030 programme.
+In the last year we have supported the Cairngorms Local Action Group Trust in its leadership and delivery of new Community Led Local Development funding streams; and completed the Cairngorms Capercaillie Project.
+Following completion of the Development Phase of the Cairngorms 2030 Heritage Horizons Programme, and after a lengthy application process, in January 2024 we were awarded £10.77m of funding by the National Lottery Heritage Fund to commence the Delivery Phase of the Cairngorms 2030 programme.
 All of these have been significant, community-, and partner-led programmes of activity.
 Our management and internal control structures ensure that support for these community-based delivery entities is separated from the core activities of the Authority, while ensuring that our support helps them achieve "best practice" in their operations.